mayeco/patagonia/backlog.md

 3. **GAP CHECK AND QUESTIONS**:
    - Ask the developer to confirm accuracy and provide missing items or corrections.
-   - If the developer supplies updates, proceed to Step 4; otherwise STOP.
+   - If the developer supplies updates, proceed to Step 4; otherwise, STOP.

 4. **CAPTURE NEW/UPDATED ITEMS**:
    - Create/update backlog entries in memory (use the Memory Workflow conventions).